TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-synapselink-accessingdata.md

 Learn how to [automatically handle analytical store schemas](https://docs.microsoft.com/azure/cosmos-db/analytical-store-introduction#analytical-schema).

 ### **Missing data (properties) in analytical store**
 You can have a maximum of 200 properties at any nesting level in the schema, and a maximum nesting depth of 5.
-An item with 201 properties at the top level doesn’t satisfy this constraint and hence it will not be represented in the analytical store.
-An item with more than five nested levels in the schema also doesn’t satisfy this constraint and hence it will not be represented in the analytical store.
+An item with 201 properties doesn't satisfy this constraint and hence it will not be represented in the analytical store.
+An item with more than 5 nested levels in the schema also doesn’t satisfy this constraint and hence it will not be represented in the analytical store.

 Another possible cause is: If the Azure Cosmos DB analytical store follows the well-defined schema representation and the specification above is violated by certain items, those items will not be included in the analytical store.Learn how to [automatically handle analytical store schemas](https://docs.microsoft.com/azure/cosmos-db/analytical-store-introduction#analytical-schema).